favstats/peRspective/README.md

 ## Usage

-First, define your key variable:
+First, define your key variable.

 `peRspective` functions will read the API key from environment variable `perspective_api_key`.
-You can assign the object like this at the start of your script: \#’
+You can assign an environment object like this in your script:
-\#’

 ``` r
 Sys.setenv(perspective_api_key = "YOUR_API_KEY")
 ```

-Next, you can use `prsp_score` function to your comments scored with various models provided by the Perspective API.
+Next, you can use `prsp_score` to score your comments with various models provided by the Perspective API.

 ``` r
 my_text <- "Hello whats going on?
 Please don't leave.
 I need to be free."